This got me thinking… I don’t know anything about connectivism!

 Siemens describes connectivism as “the integration of principles explored by chaos, network, and complexity and self-organisation theories”.

+According to Chaos Theory, everything is connected, as illustrated so eloquently by the Butterfly Effect.
 While chaos may appear a random mess at first glance, the theory holds that order does in fact exist.

 So if we view chaos through the lens of Network Theory, we see the universe as a massive, complex network.
 While the millions of nodes may appear disparate and unrelated, they are all indeed connected (however indirectly).